lawrenceevalyn/research-sandbox/research/gothic-motifs/README.md

 # Spreadsheets for Gothic motifs and tags

+These spreadsheets contain a total of 528 books, with 345 "features" to try to identify their authors' genders.

 I have standardized all column names across these three spreadsheets, so it should be possible to "join" them with minimal distress.

 ## Tracy-motifs